transmedia-puzzles/transmedia-puzzles.github.io/syllabus.md

 ### Week 3: Signal vs. Noise

 * Good noise vs bad noise
-* How to properly add noise to make a puzle
+* How to properly add noise to make a puzzle
+* How to keep most players engaged, how to surface puzzles, how to pace game
 * More tools

 ### Week 4: Using the environment